 Chinese mainland reports 11 new imported COVID-19 cases

-No new locally transmitted COVID-19 cases were reported on Tuesday across the Chinese mainland, the National Health Commission said on Wednesday.
+The Chinese mainland reported no new locally transmitted COVID-19 cases on Monday, the National Health Commission said on Tuesday.

-No new suspected cases or new deaths related to the disease were reported Tuesday, the commission said.
+No new suspected cases or new deaths related to the disease were reported, it added.

-By the end of Tuesday, a total of 3,153 imported cases had been reported on the mainland.
-Of them, 2,918 had been discharged from hospitals after recovery, and 235 remained hospitalized.
-No deaths from the imported cases had been reported.
+By the end of Monday, a total of 5,020 imported cases had been reported on the mainland.
+Among them, 4,849 had been discharged from hospitals following recovery, and 171 remained hospitalized.
+No deaths had been reported among the imported cases.

-The total number of confirmed COVID-19 cases on the mainland had reached 85,715 as of Tuesday, including 247 patients still under treatment, three of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 89,923 by Monday, including 200 patients still receiving treatment, none of whom was in severe condition.

-There were currently five suspected COVID-19 cases on the mainland, while 8,557 close contacts remained under medical observation.
+There was one suspected COVID-19 case on the mainland by the end of Monday, and 4,824 close contacts remained under medical observation.